HarlonWang/HandyTabBar/README.md

 # HandyTabBar

-Before that I have been using [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip), it's really simple to use, But most of the time,I hope I can do some changes ,so I try to do [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) with some small change, If you like, I hope you can give me more suggestion,Of course, I am very grateful to the [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) author provided such a good code
+Before that I have been using [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip), it's really simple to use, But most of the time,I hope I can do some changes ,so I try to do [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) with some change, If you like, I hope you can give me more suggestion,Of course, I am very grateful to the [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) author provided such a good code

 ## Demo